Helping Others

 Inclusion Committee

 The mission of the Inclusion Committee is to ensure that ALL congregants have the fullest opportunity to participate in the educational, social, spiritual and recreational activities of the synagogue, to encourage an environment accepting of individual differences, and to provide support to families with special needs and other challenges.
-The committee works closely with the clergy, religious school, ECC and b'nai mitzvah program to promote inclusion, coordinate awareness activities and engage resources to continue to provide accommodations for students and training for staff.
+The committee works closely with the clergy, religious school, GECC, and b'nai mitzvah program to promote inclusion, coordinate awareness activities, and engage resources to continue to provide accommodations for students and training for staff.
 Please contact Shari Abramson, Inclusion Committee Chair, to discuss ways you can help the committee or how the committee can assist you and your family.

 Social Action Committee

 The mission of our Social Action Committee is to give back to our local Montgomery County community through fun and social volunteer activities.
-We are putting into action the Jewish concepts of tzedakah, tikkum olam and mitzvot.
+We are putting into action the Jewish concepts of tzedakah, tikkum olam, and mitzvot.
 For example, we will take up collections of a variety of items and gifts for donation, work to reduce the environmental impact of our synagogue, and prepare and serve meals to individuals and families in need.
-Some of the organizations we work with include the Children’s Inn at NIH, Hearts and Homes, Rebuilding Together Montgomery County and the Jewish Federation of Greater Washington.
+Some of the organizations we work with include the Children’s Inn at NIH, Hearts and Homes, Rebuilding Together Montgomery County, and the Jewish Federation of Greater Washington.
 We seek input from all members of our congregation to accomplish these goals.
 We encourage participation from members of all ages.
 Please contact Carol Urbach Herson, Social Action Chair, to volunteer and join the fun.

 Today's Calendar